 With 91% of the organizations surveyed by CompTIA using some form of cloud computing, it is safe to say that companies are getting more and more cloud-reliant.
 In cloud’s simplest form, companies can harness the services in a Software as a Service (SaaS) model, which are popular when purchasing online productivity and a collaboration suite or shared disks.

-However, a company applying a bunch of SaaS solutions is one thing, but leveraging the real power of cloud is quite another.
+However, a company applying a bunch of SaaS solutions is one thing, but leveraging the real power of cloud infrastructure is quite another.
 And the transformation itself is only the beginning – 84% of companies consider managing cloud costs and cloud governance as key challenges of 2019.

 What a Managed Cloud Service Provider (MCSP) does